 My grandmother once chastised my cousin for not having kids.
 (She’s given up on me:-) I’m respectful and didn’t argue with her.
 However, her main reason was, “You’ll die alone.”
 My grandfather died very young, and my grandmother had a boyfriend for several decades.
-When he died, his offspring were not with him and they didn’t visit often.
+When her boyfriend died, his offspring were not with him and they didn’t visit often.
 My grandmother was with him, rubbing his back and reminding the nurses to check on him.

 Sometimes, even the children you have may not be the ones with you at the end.
 They aren’t brought into this world to help their parents transition to the next part of life.
 They might very well do this, but that might not be their sole purpose.
 Maybe my grandmother’s boyfriend wasn’t a super father; maybe he was a better boyfriend than he was a father.
 Maybe the exact right person was there for him to help him transition.

 I wanted to remind my grandmother than my cousin will probably not outlive his fiance/soon to be wife.
 Whether they have kids or not, she will most likely be the one by his bedside.
 I wanted to remind her that I’m a near-death experiencer.
 I will greet death with a smile and a leap into the afterlife, no matter who is in the room with me or not.
-I don’t like the physical pain that takes us there, but I’ll take that leap joy in my heart, even if I can’t muster a smile.
-If there is one thing a near-death experience gives most people it is a complete and utter lack of fear about the dying process.
+I don’t like the physical pain that takes us there, but I’ll take that leap with joy in my heart, even if I can’t muster a smile.
+If there is one thing a near-death experience gives most people, it is a complete and utter lack of fear about the dying process.
 How and where I die was not a reason to have kids.